agoda-com/cicd/README.md

 ### Heroku integration
 1. Go back to `Code` tab and go inside `.github/workflows` directory
-2. Select `Create new file` and file name can be any in `yml` e.g. `.github/workflows/master-cicd.yml`
+2. Select `Create new file`, filename can be anything but extension must be `.yml` e.g. `.github/workflows/master-cicd.yml`
 ```
 name: Nodejs
 on: